mckennalab/FlashFry/README.md

 ```
 # Command line options

 Modules are chosen using the `--analysis` option.
-Three options are currently supported, `index`, `discover`, and `score`.
+Three analysis modules are currently supported, `index`, `discover`, and `score`.
 The first, `index` creates an off-target database from the reference genome of interest. `discover` takes a candidate region of interest as a fasta file and discovers CRISPR guide candidates.
 Lastly `score` produces on and off-target activity scores using schemes developed by the genomics community.
-Each modules options are listed below:
+Each module's options are listed below:

 ### --analysis index